Framed motives of algebraic varieties (after V. Voevodsky): Abstract

 \section{Abstract}

-Using the machinery of framed sheaves developed by Voevodsky~\cite{Voe2}, a triangulated category of framed motives $SH_{S^1}^{fr}(k)$ is introduced and studied.
-To any smooth algebraic variety $X\in Sm/k$, the framed motive $M_{fr}(X)$ is associated in the category $SH_{S^1}^{fr}(k)$.
-Also, for any smooth scheme $X\in Sm/k$ an explicit quasi-fibrant motivic replacement of its suspension $\bb P^1$-spectrum is given.
+Using the theory of framed correspondences developed by Voevodsky~\cite{Voe2}, we introduce and study framed motives of algebraic varieties.
+They are the major computational tool for constructing an explicit quasi-fibrant motivic replacement of the suspension $\bb P^1$-spectrum of any smooth scheme $X\in Sm/k$.
 Moreover, it is shown that the bispectrum

 each term of which is a twisted framed motive of $X$, has motivic homotopy type of the suspension bispectrum of $X$.
-We also construct a compactly generated triangulated category of framed bispectra $SH^{fr}(k)$ and show that it reconstructs the Morel--Voevodsky category $SH(k)$. {\it As a topological application}, it is proved that the framed motive $M_{fr}(pt)(pt)$ of the point $pt=\spec k$ evaluated at $pt$ is a quasi-fibrant model of the classical sphere spectrum whenever the base field $k$ is algebraically closed of characteristic zero.
-As another application, a reformulation of the motivic Serre Finiteness Conjecture is given.
+Furthermore, an explicit computation of infinite $\mathbb P^1$-loop motivic spaces is given in terms of spaces with framed correspondences.
+We also introduce big framed motives of bispectra and show that they convert the classical Morel--Voevodsky motivic stable homotopy theory into an equivalent local theory of framed bispectra. {\it As a topological application}, it is proved that the framed motive $M_{fr}(pt)(pt)$ of the point $pt=\spec k$ evaluated at $pt$ is a quasi-fibrant model of the classical sphere spectrum whenever the base field $k$ is algebraically closed of characteristic zero.

 \keywords{Motivic homotopy theory, framed sheaves, triangulated categories}

 \subjclass[2010]{14F42, 14F05, 18G55, 55Q10, 55P42}

 \newdir{ >}{{}*!/-6pt/@{>}}